M. S. M. Anandan

-M. S. M. Anandan is an Indian politician and was a member of the 14th Tamil Nadu Legislative Assembly from the Tiruppur North constituency.
-He represented the All India Anna Dravida Munnetra Kazhagam party.
+M. S. M. Anandan is an Indian politician and is a member of the 16th Tamil Nadu Legislative Assembly from Palladam constituency.
+He was previously an MLA from Tiruppur North.

-He was the Minister for Forests in the Government of Tamil Nadu.

 The elections of 2016 resulted in his constituency being won by K. N. Vijayakumar.

+He represents the All India Anna Dravida Munnetra Kazhagam party.

+He was the Minister for Forests, Hindu Religious and Charitable Endowments in the Government of Tamil Nadu.

+He Joined TVK in June 2026.